 As monsters like Walmart and Amazon battle it out, in 2021, the path forward will be cleared for innovative brands and agencies who stake their claim in the next content frontier.

-For more ramblings like this, check out more articles from James here.
+For more ramblings like this, check out more from James at writedumb.com.